Sheyman0382/alx-pre_course/0x01-git/README.md

-the readme file at the root of the new directory
+the only time i am permitted to update my readme file from the github interface